bolderflight/framing/README.md

 This will build the library, an example executable called *framing_example*, and an executable for testing using the Google Test framework, called *framing_test*.
 The example executable source file is located at *examples/framing_example.cc*.

 ## Namespace
-This library is within the namespace *framing*.
+This library is within the namespace *bfs*.

 # Encoder
 This class is used for encoding data payloads.
 Data payloads are framed by: